mor123456654/viking-chess/README.md

 4. **Implement UI (Optional)**: Create a user interface to interact with the game, allowing players to make moves, view game state, and access game controls.

-5. **Extend Functionality (Optional)**: Extend the project to add additional features such as AI opponents, multiplayer support, or advanced game analysis tools.

 ## Tests